 To take that concept a step further, imagine leveraging that same technology during a sales call.
 Telephony software could auto-transcribe the call and log it into a CRM automatically – taking all data entry tasks off the plate of the sales rep. As an additional layer, that sales call data could then be analyzed to determine what types of calls and conversations lead to higher close rates and what talking points put sales at risk.

-Not only does this improve the sales rep’s efficiencies and allow him to stay focused on more strategic tasks, but it also ensures the entire organization runs more smoothly; customer support reps can reference those calls in the future, and if a rep leaves, another can quickly be brought up to speed with a comprehensive log of all customer interactions.
+Not only does this improve the sales rep’s efficiencies and allow them to stay focused on more strategic tasks, but it also ensures the entire organization runs more smoothly.
+Customer support reps can reference those calls in the future, and if a rep leaves, another can quickly be brought up to speed with a comprehensive log of all customer interactions.